BranniganLab/blobulator/README.md

 # Protein Blobulator
-This tool identifies contigous stretches of hydrophobic segments within a protein sequence.
-Each residue is assigned to h blobs (hydophobic), p blob (polar) or s (separator) residues.
+This tool identifies contiguous stretches of hydrophobic residues within a protein sequence.
+Any sequence of contiguous hydrophobic residues that is at least as long as the minimum blob length is considered an hydrophobic or h "blob".
+Any remaining segments that are at least as long as the minimum length are considered polar or p "blobs," while those that are shorter than the minimum blob length are considered separator or "s" residues.
+Separator residues are very short stretches of non-hydrophobic residues that may b found between two h blobs.

 ## Software requirements: